A social prescription service for adults registered with GP practices in North East Hampshire and Farnham

 About Making Connections

 Making Connections is open to anyone aged 18+ who is registered with one of the GP surgeries in the North East Hampshire and Farnham area.
-The service is run by a group of local charities, who will be able to connect you with activities and services running in the community where you live, which can support you with your health and wellbeing goals.
+Making Connections aims to to connect you with activities and services running in the community where you live, which can support you with your health and wellbeing goals.

 If you know you should be keeping more socially or physically active and don’t know where to start or would like someone to take you through your options and support you through realising your personal goals, then get in touch by calling Making Connections on 01252 815652 or e-mail NEHFCCG.MakingConnections@nhs.net (Note this is a secure e-mail address).